 The LE_Set_Periodic_Advertising_Parameters command is used by the Host to set the parameters for periodic advertising.

 The Advertising_Handle parameter identifies the advertising set whose periodic advertising parameters are being configured.
-The corresponding advertising set shall already exist; if not, the Controller shall return the Unknown Advertising Identifier (0x42) error code.
+If the corresponding advertising set does not already exist then the Controller shall return the Unknown Advertising Identifier (0x42) error code.

 The Periodic_Advertising_Interval_Min parameter shall be less than or equal to the Periodic_Advertising_Interval_Max parameter.
 The Periodic_Advertising_Interval_Min and Periodic_Advertising_Interval_Max parameters should not be the same value to enable the Controller to determine the best advertising interval given other activities.